Super-linear spreading in local and non-local cane toads equations: The lower bound

 Here, $u(t,x)$ is the solution to \eqref{nov1012}.
 In particular, we have

 after a sufficiently long time $T$.
 However, we do not have control on the constant $C_R$.
-To remedy this, we again apply \Cref{lem:trajectories}, obtaining a sub-solution $v'$ of $u$, in order to show that we can quickly grow the solution from this small constant to $O(1)$.
-As such we make the choices $R' = R/2$, $\delta' = \epsilon C_R$, and $\epsilon' = (1-m)$.
+To remedy this, we again apply \Cref{lem:trajectories}, getting a sub-solution $v'$ for $u$, in order to show that we can quickly grow the solution from this small constant to $O(1)$.
+As such, we make the choices $R' = R/2$, and~$\delta' = \epsilon C_R$, $\epsilon' = m$.